Edwardsleo/cisco-kubeflow-starter-pack/apps/healthcare/covid/onprem/README.md

 ### <a name='XrayModel'></a>*Model*

- Model Training is implemented using Tensorflow's keras VGG16 (Visual Geometry Group) architecture.
+ Model Training is implemented using Tensorflow's Keras VGG16 (Visual Geometry Group) architecture.

    * VGG16 architecture are a special kind of convolution neural network with 16 convolutional layers applied to analyzing visual imagery.